vickianand/dotfiles/README.md

 The installer preserves your existing `.bashrc` and appends a small snippet that:

-- Automatically switches to zsh when opening a bash shell
+- Automatically switches to zsh when you log in
 - Only switches if zsh is installed and available
 - Won't add duplicate entries if you run the installer multiple times

+No need to change your default shell with `chsh` - the auto-switch handles everything!

 ## Post-installation